espocrm/documentation/docs/development/di.md

 ### Constructor injection

-#### Service dependencies

-Constructor parameter names are used to detect dependencies on services.
+Constructor parameter names are used to detect dependencies.

-For example, if the parameter name is `$entityManager`, then *entityManager* service will be passed.

-Class:
+Resolving process:

+* Tries to resolve by binding (see below about binding); exit if succcess;
+* Tries to resolve by a parameter name, assuming that parameter name matches a service name; exit if succcess;
+* Creates a new instance if type hind is a class.

+If there's no service with the name that matches a parameter name, and a parameter's type hint is a class, then an instance will be created and passed as a dependency.
+A new instance will be created every time the dependency is requested.
+See below.

+Service 'entityMananger' as a dependency:

 ```php
 <?php